cybersecurity-dev/awesome-smart-contract/README.md

     <img src="https://github.com/cybersecurity-dev/cybersecurity-dev/blob/main/assets/bar.gif">
 </p>

-## Datasets
-You can access the datasets [here](https://github.com/cybersecurity-dev/awesome-smartcontract-datasets?tab=readme-ov-file#vulnerability-based-dataset).

 ### SC Specialized Programming Languages
 * [Clarity](https://clarity-lang.org/) - Clarity brings smart contracts to Bitcoin.
 It is a decidable language, meaning you can know, with certainty, from the code itself what the program will do.
 Clarity is interpreted (not compiled) & the source code is published on the blockchain.
 Clarity gives developers a safe way to build complex smart contracts for the world's most secure blockchain.
 * [Solidity](https://soliditylang.org/) - A statically-typed curly-braces programming language designed for developing smart contracts that run on Ethereum.